Alopecia Areata

 Can alopecia areata be cured?

 Unfortunately, there is no cure for alopecia areata at this time; however, science is always moving forward and a cure may be possible in the future.
-The good news is there are medicines that are effective for some people.
+The good news is there are medicines that are effective for some people to reduce hair loss.

 What kind of a doctor treats people with alopecia areata?